csl-ugent/ESSS/README.md

 ## Virtual Machine

-The evaluation artifact is provided as a [VirtualBox VM image](https://zenodo.org/doi/10.5281/zenodo.10843435).
+The evaluation artifact is provided as a [VirtualBox VM image](https://zenodo.org/doi/10.5281/zenodo.10843435) on Zenodo.
 To build the VM image, we started from a Ubuntu 22.04 LTS (x86-64) installation.
 We can then use the script provided in `vm/build-vm.sh` to install and setup everything needed for the evaluation.

 ## License

 This tool is based on the [Crix](https://github.com/umnsec/crix) tool from the University of Minnesota.
-In particular, we reuse the MLTA component of Crix ESSS is distributed under the same license.
+In particular, we reuse the MLTA component of Crix.
+ESSS is distributed under the same license.

 ## More details

 Link to the Usenix paper publication page: https://www.usenix.org/conference/usenixsecurity24/presentation/dossche

-Link to the prepublication PDF: https://www.usenix.org/system/files/sec24fall-prepub-93-dossche.pdf
+Link to the final publication PDF: https://www.usenix.org/system/files/usenixsecurity24-dossche.pdf

 ```
 @inproceedings{dossche2024inferenceoferrorspecifications,